 |3:15-5:00||Supply Chain Logistics (part 2)|

-For one week at the beginning of each semester of the program, our students participate in a week-in-residence—an intensive week of classes hosted at a nearby hotel where you will learn, work and eat with the classmates in your cohort.
+For one week at the beginning of each semester of the program, our students participate in a week-in-residence—an intensive week of classes hosted at The Heldrich Hotel, New Brunswick where you will learn, work and eat with the classmates in your cohort.